Waldemar Pabst: Later life

 Returning to Germany, Pabst became a member of the Society for the Study of Fascism along with others such as Friedrich Minoux.
 In 1931 he wrote a pamphlet in which he set out a manifesto for a "White International"; in this he called for the replacement of the values of liberté, égalité, fraternité with a new European-wide order based on "a new Trinity: authority, order, justice".
+In 1934, Pabst was arrested during the Night of the Long Knives, due to his connections with Ernst Röhm.
+However, he was released from custody after six weeks, due to contacts with Canaris and several other powerful friends.
 He was vaguely linked to the Nazi Party, without ever joining or becoming particularly active on the party's behalf, but he did seek to forge three-way links between the Heimwehr, the Wehrmacht and his friend Walther Funk.
 Such efforts, however, were hamstrung by the fact that the Heimwehr had gone into steep decline following Pabst's deportation.
 Pabst had discussed the Austrian situation with Adolf Hitler during the latter's rise to power and Hitler had assured Pabst that once he took control of Germany he would concentrate much of his efforts on disseminating the Nazi message in Austria.

 Settling into civilian life, he became an industrialist and eventually Director of Rheinmetall Borsig in Berlin.
-Pabst's non-involvement in Nazism, given his history in the far right, raised some suspicions and rumours circulated that he had been in contact with Wilhelm Canaris and similar figures on the right of the German resistance.
+Pabst's non-involvement in Nazism, given his history in the far right, raised some suspicions and rumours circulated that he had been in contact with Canaris and similar figures on the right of the German resistance.
 Such rumours were never proven, but Pabst did leave Germany not long before the 20 July plot, and it has been suggested that he may have been aware that the attempt on Adolf Hitler's life was about to take place.

 Having left Germany, Pabst settled in Switzerland, where he took a post with the arms manufacturer Oerlikon.
 After the Second World War, Pabst was involved to some extent in the activities of the neo-Nazi Bruderschaften, small groups that existed across Europe and which attempted to co-ordinate their political activism.
 He returned to Germany in 1955, settling in Düsseldorf, and there became involved with the far right Deutsche Gemeinschaft, a minor group that was later absorbed into the Deutsche Reichspartei.
 He died in Düsseldorf in 1970 at the age of 89.

 Portrayals

-In film the role of Pabst was played by Horst Drinda in the 1968 East German film Der Mord, der nie verjährt and by Hans-Michael Rehberg in the 1986 film Rosa Luxemburg.
+The role of Pabst was played by Horst Drinda in the 1968 East German film Der Mord, der nie verjährt and by Hans-Michael Rehberg in the 1986 film Rosa Luxemburg.